FourThievesVinegar/solderless-microlab/docs/assembly-lab-control-unit.md

    1. When attaching the heatsink to the drivers, it is critical that the heatsink is centered on the chip and does not contact any of the pins.
 Failure to correctly place the heatsink can cause the driver to short out and fail.
    1. Mount the heat sinks on the motor control drivers (MC-MDR) with thermal adhesive, making sure that the heat sink does not contact any of the pins.
    1. (video part 1: 00:18 WARNING: video incorrectly shows installing all 4 drivers) Mount the motor control drivers (MC-MDR) on the CNC hat (MC-CNC).
 The four drivers are labeled X, Y, Z, and A. Since this project only requires three stepper motors, we will only use sockets X, Y, and Z. To ensure you have the orientation correct, orient the CNC hat so that the 12v power connection is in the lower left, the reset button is in the upper left.
 Orient each of the A4988 drivers so that the small potentiometer (looks like a small phillips head screw) is toward the bottom of the board.
+      1. Double check that you have installed the drivers according to the manufacturer's instructions.
       1. Double check that all of the drivers are firmly seated in the sockets, and that none of the heat sinks shifted during installation.
    1. Mount the CNC Hat on the Arduino.
 The 12v power connection on the lower left of the hat should be directly above the Arduino power jack also on the lower left.

 ![Assembled controller boards](/docs/media/rasp_pi2.png)